thefiltitoff/NotificationsApp/README.md

 # Notifications

 Project for training with Apple notifications with some actions.
 This time application work with local notifications. <br/>
-Soon I'm going to add Push, but this time I've not Apple Developer license 😓
+Soon I'm going to add Push Notifications and tahn interate it to my another projects, but this time I've not Apple Developer license 😓

 ## Screenshots